List of Neighbours characters introduced in 2002: Valda Sheergold

 Paul Kalina of The Age said Valda is "a Margaret Thatcher-lookalike whose gravity-defying hairdo probably accounts for the hole in the ozone layer."
 Last Broadcast said Valda was one of seven best-loved characters who have departed and returned to Neighbours, they also called her a "troublemaker."
 The BBC said Valda's most notable moment was "When she thought that she had turned Harold from gay to straight with her womanly charms."
+An Inside Soap critic branded Valda one of the "worst dressed characters" in soap.
+They assessed that Valda was stylised in "loud, oversized printed blouses" that hid her "buxom figure".
+They described her as looking a "little on the dumpy side" owing to her "tent-like skirts".
+They concluded that Valda has a "love of bright colours" that suited her personality well, but believed she could achieve a more sophisticated look.

 Boyd Hoyland

 Boyd Hoyland, played by Kyal Marsh, made his first on-screen appearance on 5 June 2002.
 Boyd is Claire and Max Hoyland's (Stephen Lovatt) only son and brother to Summer (Marisa Siketa) and Charlie (Jacob Brito).
 Marsh joined the cast of Neighbours when he was fourteen years old.
 Boyd is described as Ramsay Street's "blue-eyed hunk" who is a "studious schoolboy."

 Nina Tucker

 Nina Tucker, played by singer Delta Goodrem, made her first on-screen appearance on 11 June 2002.
 Goodrem almost turned down the role of Nina as she was not happy with the "bad girl" character written for her.
 Goodrem had a record deal with Sony Records at the time and felt the part did not suit her music.
 The Neighbours producers rewrote the role for her.
 Goodrem's first single "Born To Try" was incorporated into the show and it became the number one single within weeks of it being performed.